rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 end
 ```

-In this case we are basically adding two new features: _fuzziness_ and _highlight_.
+In this case, we are basically adding two new features: _fuzziness_ and _highlight_.

 With `fuzziness` we are making Elastic know that errors may appear in the query.
 This way, it will try to match similar words, so we now will not only cover semantic but syntactic errors too.